Personal finance is a journey — a journey that looks different for every single person.

 Whether you’re working on a savings goal, trying to pay off debt, or investing for retirement, you need patience.
 Patience is the one thing that if you master it, it will tremendously help you to reach your personal finance goals.

 I used to be extremely impatient.
 That all changed when I had kids, though.

-Needless to say I was in for a huge reality check.
-My first daughter never slept at night and I mean never.
-She didn’t start sleeping all night until she was around eighteen months.
+Needless to say, I was in for a huge reality check.
+My first daughter never slept at night — and I mean never.
+She didn’t start sleeping all night until she was around 18 months old.
 I had some serious meltdowns over my insane lack of sleep.
-I remember thinking “I wish she was older and would start sleeping at night.”
+I remember thinking, "I wish she was older and would start sleeping at night."
 I spent too much time wishing instead of enjoying.